 2. Largest And Holiest Hindu Temple In Bali: Pura Besakih

 Also known as the Mother Temple of Bali, Besakih Temple is the largest of all temple complexes in Bali.
 It is the holiest Hindu temple in Bali and is perched at an altitude of about 1,000 metres above sea level, on the southwestern slopes of Mount Agung, Bali’s highest mountain.
 This unique temple complex consists of 18 separate sanctuaries, each belonging to different caste groups, which are then surrounded by a central complex with three main temples.
-The main temples are dedicated to the Hindu trinity: Shiva, Brahma and Vishnu.
+The main temples are dedicated to the Hindu trinity: Shiva, Brahma, and Vishnu.
 Pura Besakih is considered the most important of the kahyangan jagat (the nine directional temples built to protect the island from evil).
 One of the best places to visit in Bali, this temple hosts more than 70 religious ceremonies or celebrations every year which are attended by devotees from all over the island.

 3. Most Active Volcano Of Bali: Mount Batur

-Mount Batur is actually a volcano inside an older, larger, volcano; it is located at the centre of two concentric calderas north-west of Mount Agung.
+Mount Batur is actually a volcano inside an older, larger, volcano.
+Most importantly, it is located at the centre of two concentric calderas northwest of Mount Agung.
 Sitting at 1,717 metres (5,633 feet) above sea level, this active volcano offers breathtaking views of Lake Batur, black lava from the last explosion, and the surrounding mountains.
 Also called Gunung Batur, Mount Batur last erupted in 2000 and is one of the best places to visit in Bali.
-You can hike up this mountain to watch the sun rise above the lush mosaic of mist-shrouded mountains and the caldera far below.
+Furthermore, you can hike up this mountain to watch the sun rise above the lush mosaic of mist-shrouded mountains and the caldera far below.

 4. Cultural Icon For Photography: Pura Tanah Lot

 Set offshore, Pura Tanah Lot is one of Bali’s directional temples (kahyangan jagat) and one of the most famous Hindu temples in Bali.
 As the temple is built on a large coral rock on the coast of Beraban village in the Tabanan regency, it looks spectacular against the backdrop of a dramatic sunset and the sea.
-Its location has turned it into a religious and cultural landmark, cherished for its natural beauty.
+Also, I ts location has turned it into a religious and cultural landmark, cherished for its natural beauty.
 Soak in the enchanting beauty of this Hindu pilgrimage site which dates back to the 15th century, and was built by a priest named Nirartha.
 Set on top of an outcrop in the midst of large waves, Tanah Lot is also believed to be a part of Balinese mythology.

 5. Natural Habitat Of The Balinese Long-tailed Monkey: Ubud Monkey Forest

 Also known as Mandala Suci Wenara Wana, the Ubud Monkey Forest is located at Padangtegal Ubud, Bali.
-It is a natural forest sanctuary which is home to over 700 grey long-tailed macaques.
-This complex is a lush forest, home to a temple and is the natural habitat of the Balinese long-tailed monkey (scientific name macaca fascicularis).
-The Sacred Monkey Forest of Padangtegal or Ubud Monkey Forest is spread over 27 acres of land and is a popular tourist attraction in Ubud.
+It is a natural forest sanctuary that is home to over 700 grey long-tailed macaques.
+This complex is a lush forest, home to a temple, and is the natural habitat of the Balinese long-tailed monkey (scientific name macaca fascicularis).
+Also, the Sacred Monkey Forest of Padangtegal or Ubud Monkey Forest is spread over 27 acres of land and is a popular tourist attraction in Ubud.
 Often visited by over 10,000 tourists a month, it also contains at least 115 different species of trees.